radiuss/NoiseNet/README.md

 ## Datasets and pretrained models ##

-For model training we use raw 158 images taken by a Nikon D80 camera for which Noise Level Function was preliminary manually estimated using calibration images.
+For model training we use 158 raw images taken by a Nikon D80 camera for which Noise Level Function was preliminary manually estimated using calibration images.
 Estimated NLFs for ISO values 100, 200, 400, 800 and red, greed and blue channels are hardcoded in file utils.py as variables nlf_d80_iso100, nlf_d80_iso200, nlf_d80_iso400, and nlf_d80_iso800.
-To train the model using raw images from some other camera, calibrated NLFs should be provided in sililar manner.
+To train the model using raw images from some other camera, calibrated NLFs should be provided in similar manner.
 Also notice, that bayer pattern for Nikon D80 camera is hardcoded as well.

 The training dataset can be downloaded here